 It’s impossible to know just how many wagers Green Bay smashed into pieces in Week 9 of the 2019 NFL Season, but surely it was in the hundreds of thousands.
 They were by far the most popular team used in parlays at offshore sports gambling websites last weekend and punters lost their shirts as the Cheeseheads were sliced and diced.

-The frisky “San Diego Chargers of Los Angeles” didn’t appreciate the disrespect of their “fans” dumping their tickets to hoards of Packer fans and came onto the field with a chip on their shoulder.
-Of course, their 26-11 win over The Pack was probably helped by the fact that many Green Bay players were reportedly out partying in Hollywood all weekend.
+San Diego Chargers of Los Angeles didn’t appreciate the disrespect of their “fans” dumping tickets to hoards of Packer supporters, consequently coming onto the field with a chip on their shoulder.
+Of course, The Bolts 26-11 win over The Pack was probably helped by the fact that many Green Bay players were reportedly out partying in Hollywood all weekend.
 Oh well, 23 year old millionaires tend to make mistakes from time to time.

-Moving along to other results, one team that certainly wasn’t playing professional football hungover was the Denver Broncos, who slapped the Browns in the face as Home Underdogs by a score of 24-19.
-Cleveland is now 2-6 on the year and all of the braggadocios interviews coming out of their locker room seems to have thankfully quieted down.
-If you talk the talk, you gotta walk the walk.
+Moving to other results, one squad certainly not playing professional football hungover was Denver, slapping Cleveland in the face as home underdogs 24-19.
+The Browns are now 2-6 and the braggadocios interviews coming out of their locker room seem to have thankfully quieted down.
+As they always say,

-Now we have to toot our own horn since we told you in last week’s NFL Underdog betting report that the Dolphins could “easily beat” the Jets, and by gum, beat them they did.
+Now we have to toot our own horns since we mentioned in last week’s NFL underdog odds report Miami could “easily beat” the Jets and by gum, beat them they did.
 Slapping them around most of the day and ending up on top 26-16.
-As usual, Miami was led by their fearless leader, Ryan Fitzpatrick as he threw for 3 touchdowns during the afternoon.
-Therefore, it’s official: the Cincinnati Bengals are now the worst team in the NFL.
+As usual, the Dolphins were led by fearless leader, Ryan Fitzpatrick, throwing 3 touchdowns during the afternoon.
+Therefore, it’s official: the Cincinnati Bengals are the worst franchise of 2019.
 Of course, the

 On to Week 10…